 Bonnie & Clyde

 Born into a poor farming family with six other children, Clyde Chestnut Barrow was an attractive man with thick brown hair.
 Like Bonnie, he desired more out of life than the hand he’d been dealt.
-The Depression had heightened poverty levels and made it more difficult for those down on their luck to change their fortune.
+The Depression had heightened poverty levels and made it more difficult for those down on their luck trying to change their fortune.

 Clyde and his older brother Ivan or “Buck,” dropped out of school and fell into trouble.
 One night, the brothers stole a car and rode around town, eventually deciding to rob a shop on the main street.
 Getting in and out was the easy part for the boys; it was getting away that was the problem.
 A patrol car spotted them leaving the scene and chased after them.
 Clyde was able to escape into the woods; however, his brother tripped and the police caught him.
 He refused to name his accomplice, so the police took him to the station and booked him for the robbery.
 The court sentenced Buck to several years in the Huntsville State Prison.
-His brother’s arrest did nothing to deter Clyde, however, and he was another store the next night.
+His brother’s arrest did nothing to deter Clyde, however, and he was at another store the next night.

 Bonnie’s young husband, Roy Thornton, was also jailed for thievery around the same time as Buck.
 As a result, Bonnie moved in with her grandmother and got a job as a waitress.
-She was more angry than disappointed at her husband’s absence.
+She was more angry than disappointed with her husband’s absence.

 One evening, Clyde received news that his sister had fallen and broken her arm.
 When he arrived home, he found his sister’s friend, Bonnie Parker, making hot chocolate in the kitchen.
 They spent the whole night talking, arguably love at first sight.
 After that evening, they spent almost every day together for the next few months.
 Meanwhile, Clyde managed to assemble a group of ruffians and began terrorizing small shop owners through hold-ups and burglaries.
 Eventually, Bonnie forgot all about her jailed husband and began driving the getaway car for Clyde and his gang.